kcoley/gltf2usd/README.md

 # gltf2usd

-This tool is a command-line Python script which converts glTF 2.0 models to USD, with the goal being simple pipeline conversion from glTF to usdz using Pixar's `usdzip` or Apple's `usdz_converter`.
+This tool is a command-line Python script which converts glTF 2.0 models to USD, with the goal being simple pipeline conversion from glTF to usd, usda, usdc, or usdz.

 The tool is a **proof-of-concept**, to determine format conversion details, which could be useful for an actual C++ USD plugin.
 It has been developed and tested on both Windows 10 and Mac OS 10.14 Mojave Beta, using USD v18.09 and v18.11, and is built against the USD Python API.